apos/rapid-bulky-wshc-by-apos/README.md

 <img src="https://user-images.githubusercontent.com/456034/234855272-b8b3f6c1-4e9e-45da-81e8-0ee3521e33b8.png" width=300> <img src="media/V01_M1_01.png" width="300">

 #### 1,54 inch OLED
+Type SSD1306

-5 pin models are not easy to get and expensive.
-7 pins is I2C.
-Until noe I do not own one ...
+4 pin models (I2C) are not easy to get and expensive.
+7 pins are SPI - see 2,42 inch OLED.
+Until now I do not own one ... so can not test it.
+Therefore no 3d model at the time of writing.
+Please contribute.

 #### 2,4 inch OLED (NOT READY YET.
 Needs code change on SHC)
+Type SSD1309

+Important notice: there are  SPI (7 pin) and I2C (4 pin) models out there -  [be very careful, which version to choose (e. g. here von Ali)](https://de.aliexpress.com/item/1005004106570899.html).
+The SHC by default works with the I2C layout.
+If you got an SPI version you haver to move very little resistors like described in

-Please consider wleding right angled pins (7pin header) onto the board (facing inwards) which could give you more space e. g. later on for a battery pack.
+Please slos consider wleding **right angled pins** (7pin header or 4  header) onto the board (facing inwards) which could give you more space e. g. later on for a battery pack.
+The even ones delivered with them are not very good for the building into the housing.

 Use the correct 3d model  (2,4) for the OLD housing.</br>
 <img src="https://user-images.githubusercontent.com/456034/235375646-2a392b96-23dd-4ae4-afb2-1ef1a50baf26.png" width=300> <img src="https://user-images.githubusercontent.com/456034/235221460-2df23ae3-cc37-4036-960e-92521f07b0b4.png" width="300">

 ## Model for 3D printer
 The models are more or less versatile.